 Lake Nakuru National Park

 Lake Nakuru National Park was created to protect the Lake and its flocks of Lesser Flamingo which are drawn to the algae that flourishes in the saline waters of the soda lake.
-The national park is home to hippos, black and white rhino, Rothschild giraffe, buffalo and eland.
+The national park is home to hippos, black and white rhino, Rothschild giraffe, buffalo, and eland.

 Masai Mara National Reserve